 Solved!
 Here’s What to Do if Your Amazon Package Is Stolen

 Q: I got a notification that my Amazon package had been delivered, but when I got home it wasn’t on my step.
 The contents were not inexpensive.
 What can I do if my Amazon package was stolen?

 You can prevent package theft on your property.
 Protect your home, family, and property with a top-notch security system.
 Vivint’s professionally installed systems don’t just alert you to threats—they help both prevent and deter them.
 See Vivint’s cameras and services.

-Ask your neighbors if they held on to it for you or if they saw someone pick it up.
+Check with your neighbors to see if they held on to the package for you, or if they saw someone else pick it up.

-Before panicking, it’s a good idea to check with the people who live next door.
-It’s possible that a well-meaning neighbor saw the package, feared it would be stolen, and brought it inside their own home with the intention of returning it when you arrived home.
-You may have already made an arrangement with a specific neighbor to keep an eye on each other’s package deliveries as a way to prevent package theft.
-If not, knocking on the doors of friendly neighbors to ask if they brought in your package is a good first step.
-If they didn’t pick it up, they may have noticed another neighbor bringing it in—or they may be able to describe someone else picking it up and walking away with it.
+Before panicking, it’s a good idea to check with the people who live nearby.
+It’s possible that a well-meaning neighbor saw the package, feared it would be stolen, and brought it inside their own home with the intention of returning it when the resident arrived home.
+Some residents may have already made an arrangement with a specific neighbor to keep an eye on each other’s package deliveries as a way to prevent package theft.
+If not, knocking on the doors of friendly neighbors to ask if they brought in a package is a good first step.
+If that neighbor didn’t pick it up, they may have noticed another neighbor bringing it in—or they may be able to report seeing someone else taking the package.

-You can also ask your neighbors if they have security cameras or doorbell cameras that may have recorded the package being delivered and being removed (don’t forget to check your own, if you have one).
-Whether it’s a thief or a helpful neighbor securing your package, they may be visible on the doorbell camera from next door or across the street.
+Residents can also ask their neighbors if they have security cameras or doorbell cameras that may have recorded the package being delivered and being removed (as well as the resident’s own security cameras, if they have one).
+A thief or a helpful neighbor securing the package may be visible on the doorbell camera from next door or across the street.

-Your package may have been delivered to the wrong home.
+The package also may have been delivered to the wrong home.
 While not ideal, it happens from time to time due to human error.
-If you are a member of a local social media neighborhood group, you can consider posting the delivery confirmation photo, if there was one, asking if anyone nearby has received a package, or if they recognize the doorstep in the photo.
+If the resident is a member of a local social media neighborhood group, they may consider posting the delivery confirmation photo, if there was one, asking if anyone nearby has received a package, or if they recognize the doorstep in the photo.
 Sometimes it’s faster to do this and have a neighbor reply, “Yes, this is my step!
 Swing by and pick it up!” than it is to go through the official route.

 Need a home security system?
 SimpliSafe can help.
 With a comprehensive whole-house solution, you can be prepared for the unexpected.
 View SimpliSafe systems and prices.

-Contact the delivery carrier and inquire about the package location.
+Contact the delivery carrier to inquire about the package’s location.

 Contact the seller to ask about replacement or a refund.

-There may not be very much the police can do for you in terms of getting your Amazon box back.
-Package thieves are quick and practiced and can almost literally disappear in moments.
-What the authorities can do is create a police report, which may help you get a refund or replacement shipping.
-They can check with local homes or businesses in the area to see if camera footage is available, and they can notify neighbors that a package thief is active in your area.
-Your report may help others avoid experiencing the same frustration and ultimately help catch the perpetrators by providing a link in a pattern of thefts.
+There may not be very much the police can do for the customer in terms of getting their package back.
+People who carry out package theft are quick and practiced and can seemingly disappear in moments.
+What the authorities can do is create a police report, which may help the customer get a refund or a replacement shipped.
+The authorities can check with local homes or businesses in the area to see if camera footage is available, and they can notify neighbors that a package thief is active in the area.
+The report may help others avoid experiencing the same frustration and ultimately help catch the perpetrators by providing a link in a pattern of thefts.

 In addition, the customer’s credit card provider may offer purchase protection services that will refund the cost of a stolen purchase.
-Give them a call and talk to a representative about what services your card provides and learn how to activate them.
-As with sellers, the bank may require a theft report from the police, so plan to get a copy of that report to provide to your bank.
+Customers can call and talk to a representative about what services their card provides in this scenario.
+As with sellers, the bank may require a theft report from the police, so customers will want to get a copy of that report to provide to their bank, if possible.

-If your package has been stolen by a particularly crafty thief rather than an opportunist who saw a chance to grab a box, you may have concerns about your address being used for credit theft or other identity theft crimes.
-It’s a good plan for the customer to let their bank, as well as the major credit bureaus (Experian, Equifax, and TransUnion), know that they have experienced mail theft and potentially put a hold on your credit to prevent any new accounts from being opened.
+If the package has been stolen by a particularly crafty thief rather than an opportunist who saw a chance to grab a box, the customer may have concerns about their address being used for credit theft or other identity theft crimes.
+It’s a good plan for the customer to let their bank, as well as the major credit bureaus (Experian, Equifax, and TransUnion), know that they have experienced mail theft and potentially put a freeze on their credit report to prevent any new accounts from being opened using their personal information.

 Invest in ways of preventing porch pirates, such as a home security system.

-If you have a doorbell camera enabled, you’ll get an alert on your mobile app before the thief makes it to your door, and you’ll have the time to shout, yell, or just quietly ask the person to leave—and to leave the package alone because they’re being recorded on video.
-Generally this kind of thief is not looking for interaction; they want to grab and go.
-Speaking to them through the doorbell camera can potentially save your package from theft.
+If the home has a doorbell camera enabled, the resident will get an alert on their mobile app before the thief makes it to the door, and they’ll have the time to shout, yell, or just quietly ask the person to leave the package alone because they’re being recorded on video.
+Generally, this kind of thief is not looking for interaction; they want to grab the package and go.
+Speaking to them through the doorbell camera can potentially save the package from theft.

 Frontpoint protects your home in an emergency, whether it’s a break-in, fire, medical emergency, and more.
 View Frontpoint products.

-One of the best home security systems will also protect your home from any additional ideas a thief might get once they’re on your porch; if a thief sees through your window that you have a great gaming computer setup in the dining room, they may decide to come back later and see if they can get in, but the presence of a security system can make them think twice.
+Installing one of the best home security systems (like Vivint or ADT) can also help protect a home from additional crime.
+If a thief sees through the window that the resident has a great gaming computer setup in the dining room, they may decide to come back later and see if they can get in, but the presence of a security system can make them think twice.

 Thieves are getting bolder and walking right up to the front door to casually collect packages that aren’t theirs, then calmly walking away.
-These steps will help you get recompensed for your loss or request replacement, but you’ll still feel angry and upset that your property was taken.
-The ideal time to put preventive measures in place is before something happens, but if you missed that opportunity, you can button up your security now to prevent further losses.
+These steps will help residents get recompensed for their loss or request replacement, but they’ll likely still feel angry and upset that their package was taken.
+The ideal time to put preventive measures in place is before something happens, but if the resident missed that opportunity, they can button up their home’s security now to prevent further losses in the future.